GeminiDRSoftware/DRAGONS/astrodata/doc/ad_CheatSheet/cheatsheet.rst

 Headers
 =======

-The use of Descriptors is favored over direct header access when retrieving values already represented by Descriptors, and when writing instrument agnostic routines.
+The use of descriptors is favored over direct header access when retrieving values already represented by descriptors, and when writing instrument agnostic routines.

 Descriptors
 -----------